top of page

 Ausome Homeschoolers

-Here, our awesome autistic homeschoolers can discover valuable resources and connect with one another.
-We embrace inclusivity, welcoming homeschoolers from all backgrounds, because we know that education is not a one-size fits-all.
+Here, our awesome autistic homeschoolers and children on the spectrum can discover valuable resources and connect with one another.
+We embrace welcoming homeschoolers from all backgrounds, because we know that education is not a one-size fits-all.

-Our club is dedicated to supporting families on their homeschooling journey while providing a strong community, and recognizing that interest-based activities significantly enhance the educational experience for autistic children.
+Our club is dedicated to supporting families on their homeschooling journey while providing a strong community, and recognising that interest-based activities significantly enhance the educational experience for autistic children.

 For Young Children (0-5 years)